gitlabhq/gitlabhq/doc/user/project/pipelines/job_artifacts.md

     ![Job artifacts browser](img/job_artifacts_browser.png)

-## Downloading the latest job artifacts
+## Downloading the latest artifacts

 It is possible to download the latest artifacts of a job via a well known URL so you can use it for scripting purposes.